magnus-eriksson/validator/README.md

 The method must be prepended by the word "rule" (to eliminate any clashes with reserved keywords) and the first letter in the actual name must be a capital letter.
 Other than that, you're the boss.

 #### Response
-To make the rule fail, it must return `false` (strict checking).
-All other responses will count as a pass.
+To make the rule pass, it must return `true` (strict type checking).
+If the rule fails, you can return a default error message instead, as the example above shows.

 #### Register and use our new ruleset